pynbody/tangos/tutorials/custom_properties.md

 standard `tangos` session you'll run into difficulties (specifically you'll see a `RuntimeError`).

 We instead need to use the `tangos_writer` which populates the database from the underlying particle data.
-Type `tangos_writer velocity_dispersion` from the UNIX command line to do so.
+Type `tangos_writer velocity_dispersion` from your UNIX shell to do so.
 Don't forget you can also run this in parallel, or with various optimisations -- see the basic tutorials for more information on this.
 Your code does not need to be aware of the parallelisation mode or any other details; it's always handed a complete set of particles for the halo it's operating on.